KYC Breach Timeline 0 records exposed 0 breaches

 Feb 2019 · Netherlands

-Bitcoin trader tortured with a drill in front of his daughter.
-Attackers demanded crypto transfer.
+Tortured with a drill in front of his daughter.
+Attackers demanded transfer.

 Torture